shakhbozmn/feathers-board/README.md

 # Feathers Playground 🪶✨

-A **Swagger UI + Postman–like playground for Feathers v5**.
+A **Interactive API playground and testing environment for FeathersJS v5 applications**.
 This tool allows developers to:

 - Visualize Feathers services & schemas
 - Test API requests directly from the browser